Comprehensive Guide on HTML Injection

 So is the vulnerability is patched up here?

-Let’s check this all out by capturing its outgoing Request with our helping hand “burpsuite” and will further send the captured request directly to the “Repeater” tab.
+Let’s check this all out by using our helping hand “burpsuite” to capture its outgoing Request and will further send the captured request directly to the “Repeater” tab.

-In the “Repeater” tab, as I clicked over the “Go” button to check for the generated response, I found that my HTML entities have been HTML decoded here as:
+In the “Repeater” tab, I clicked the “Go” button to check for the generated response and found that my HTML entities decoded here as:

 Thus I coped the complete HTML code “<a href = http://hackingarticles.in”><h2>Raj</h2></a>” and pasted that all into the Decoder tab.
 Further from the right-hand pallet, I clicked over at “Encode as” and opted for the URL one.